Anuj2799/searchbar_animation/README.md

 #### textInputType:
 - TextInputType decides the input type in textFormField of search box for instance it can be type numeric.

-#### onRightSide:
+#### isSearchBoxOnRightSide:
 - If user wants the button on the right side of the screen than can do the same by this property.

 #### enableKeyboardFocus:
-- This is for Focusing or unFocusing the keyboard on the tap of search button by enabling this it will automatically bring the keyboard on tap of the button otherwise it will bring the keyboard after tapping into textFormField.
+- This is for Focusing or unFocusing the keyboard on the tap of search button.
+By enabling this it will automatically bring the keyboard on tap of the search box button otherwise it will bring the keyboard after tapping on to the searchField.

 #### enableSearchBoxBorder:
 - If user want the border around the search box than it can be enable from this parameter.